Autostronomy/AutoProf/README.md

 #### Background
 - ap_set_background: User provided background value in flux (float)
 - ap_set_background_noise: User provided background noise level in flux (float)
+- ap_background_speedup: speedup factor for background calculation.
+Speedup is achieved by reducing the number of pixels used in calculating the background, only use this option for large images where all pixels are not needed to get an accurate background estimate (int)

 #### PSF
 - ap_guess_psf: initialization value for the PSF calculation in pixels.
 If not given, AutoProf will start with a guess of 1/*ap_pixscale* (float)